tohtsky/myFM/doc/source/movielens.rst

     mae = np.abs(y_test - prediction_side_info).mean()
     print(f'rmse={rmse}, mae={mae}')

-The result should improve further with rmse = 0.8855, mae = 0.6944.
+The result should improve further with RMSE = 0.8855, MAE = 0.6944.

 Unfortunately, the running time is somewhat (~ 4 times) slower compared to the pure matrix-factorization described above.
 This is as it should be: